tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The "checksum" field provides protection against transmission errors, including those caused by intermediaries such as a DNS proxy running on a home router.

-"not_before" and "not_after" fields represent the validity period of the published ESNI keys.
-Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
-If none of the ESNI keys values are acceptable, the client SHOULD behave as if no ESNI records were found.

-Servers SHOULD set the Resource Record TTL small enough so that the record gets discarded by the cache before the ESNI keys reach the end of their validity period.
-Note that servers MAY need to retain the decryption key for some time after "not_after", and will need to consider clock skew, internal caches and the like, when selecting the "not_before" and "not_after" values.

-Client MAY cache the ESNIRecord values for a particular domain based on the TTL of the Resource Record, but SHOULD NOT cache them based on the not_after value of the ESNIKeys structure, to allow servers to rotate the keys often and improve forward secrecy.

 Note that the length of the ESNIRecord structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.